 A group of mostly black infantrymen return from the Spanish-American War with a cache of gold.
 They travel to the West where their leader searches for the men who lynched his father.
 Written by

-A P.A. was specifically assigned to follow Tone Loc around between set-ups as he constantly wandered off-set, usually to the craft service table.
+A production assistant was specifically assigned to follow Tone Loc around between set-ups as he constantly wandered off-set, usually to the craft service table.
 See more »

 Jesse, did you know that this man is the last surviving member of the Mo-Tee-Sah tribe?
 Yes!
 The Mo-Tee-Sah tribe.
 I'll show you.